By Tony Attwood, updated 12 October 2017

 In this poem Keats is expressing a love that will last forever unlike mortal love that eventually fades and vanishes, which pretty much seems to me where Dylan is coming from.

 One oddity I did notice was how Dylan has performed the song in two different keys – which is quite unusual.
-The version most of us know, what I am calling the “Essential” version is in D, making it very easy for everyone to play.
+The version most of us know, the one that I am calling the “Essential” version is in D, making it very easy for everyone to play.
 For some reason the other two versions are in F sharp.
 I really can’t quite see why.

-I can sympathise with Dylan not liking it, but generally being a great Neil Young fan.
-I’m in the same boat.
+I can sympathise with Dylan not liking it, although generally I am a great Neil Young fan.
 But really was “Forever Young” a response?
 Was the use of the word “Young” a gentle bit of fun with Neil Young’s name?
 Maybe, but if it were, it is hardly profound.

 Anyway, here is what Dylan said,